Slide 1

 Age

-To attempt an IAS exam, the candidate must be a citizen of India and of age 21 years (minimum to 32 years (maximum).
+To attempt an IAS exam, the candidate must be a citizen of India and age 21 years minimum to a maximum of 32 years.

 Qualification